tdegeus/pybind11_examples/03_numpy-1D_cpp-vector/readme.md

 python3 test.py
 ```

 >   To run with Python 2, simply replace the two occurrences of "python3" above with "python".
+To modify the `cmake` instructions find more [online](http://pybind11.readthedocs.io/en/master/compiling.html?highlight=cmake)